 One of the best ways to cut road trip expenses is to plan out your trip and research deals, coupons, and discounts ahead of time.
 Packing wisely and loading up on drinks, snacks, toys, and activities can also help cut costs once you’re out on the road.

 Ready to start planning–and saving for–you next road trip?
-Consider signing up for a SoFi Money® cash management account.
+Consider signing up for a SoFi Checking and Savings® account.

-SoFi Money has a special “vaults” feature that allows you to separate your savings from your spending, while earning competitive interest on all of your money.
+SoFi Checking and Savings has a special “vaults” feature that allows you to separate your savings from your spending, while earning competitive interest on all of your money.
 You can even set up a separate vault for your travel fund.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.